freejacque/markdown_assignments/learning_history_review.md

 **What learning tactics or approaches do you feel have most benefitted you as a student?**

-I tend to learn best when I can see an example.
+I tend to learn best when I can see an example and can try to duplicate it on my own.
 I have also made great use of flash cards in my educational career.

 **Can you think of any strategies to increase the output or viability of these approaches in the context of WDI?
 (No idea is too crazy.)**

+To benefit from learning by example, we could have small exercises interspersed throughout our lectures.

 **What is your greatest fear as a WDI student?**